microsoft/microsoft-ui-xaml-specs/active/Breadcrumb/Breadcrumb.md

 ## Breadcrumb class

-Represents a control that shows a list of items, typically the navigation trail to the current location.
+Represents a control that shows a list of items, for example the navigation trail to the current location.

 ### Examples